shelbypalumbo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple tic-tac-tow game built using React and Time Travel!
+A simple tic-tac-toe game built using React and Time Travel!

 ### Deployed Application